elabftw/elabftw/GOVERNANCE.md

 Significant changes to the code are done on a separate branch that gets merged into the development branch after review.

 The review process involves several rounds of back-and-forth between the author and the code owner.
 The code is thoroughly tested before getting merged.

+Currently, only @NicolasCARPi can merge changes in the `master` branch and create new software releases.